walicar/shmup/docs/game_design.md

 	- Cutting it out to meet deadline
 	- Instead the player's jet will stop rotating to allow the player to get a better sense of their approximate hurtbox
 - Health values for enemies have decreased to improve player experience
+- Change boss design
+	- instead of having large projectiles and reasonably fast fire rate, the boss moves fast, is smaller and spams projectiles
+	- due to game engine limitations, the hitboxes and sprite would not match up if the entity was scaled up

 ## Summary
 SHMUP is a shoot em up bullet hell game, where the player controls a spaceship battling against aliens in outer space having to bob and weave through enemy projectiles to avoid getting hit.
 The focus of this game is to provide a challenging and appealing experience through game mechanics and visual graphics.